wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-modern-os-deployment/includes/5-summary-and-knowledge-check.md

-In this module you learned about the available migration tools and methods.
+In this module, you learned about the available migration tools and methods.